 Section II: Implementation of Data and Code Availability Policy

-Prior to acceptance, in a .zip file, authors will provide access to editors and to reviewer (the latter if requested): i) data, ii) programs, and iii) a README.pdf.
+Prior to acceptance, authors will provide to editors and to reviewers (the latter if requested): i) the data set(s), ii) data availability and provenance statements, describing the origin, location, and accessibility of the data used in the article, iii) the programs used to create any final and analysis data sets from raw data, iv) the programs used to run the final models, and (v) a description sufficient to allow all programs to be run.
+The data availability statements, the program descriptions, and the data citations need to be provided as a README.pdf file.
+We strongly encourage Authors to use the README Template prepared by the Social Science Data Editors.
 Authors should provide clear documentation of all code within the program files themselves, and also through the README pdf.
 The CJE Data Editor will assess compliance with this policy, and will verify the accuracy of the information prior to acceptance.
 This may include actual replication of results in the paper by the Data Editor.

 The programs and data can be provided in any format compatible with commonly used statistical package or software.
 Should unusual or costly software be required, the Authors are required to notify the CJE Data Editor.
 Authors are encouraged to provide data files in open, non-proprietary formats.
 A master script for programs is strongly encouraged and is a best practice.